jonocodes/mybox/README.md

 ### Build the project ###

       Fetch the source: git clone git://github.com/mybox/myboxSharp.git
-      Build it with Monodevelop, Visual Studio or command line with xbuild.
+      Build it with MonoDevelop, Visual Studio or command line with xbuild.

 ### On the server machine ###